Artusi’s May: Tuscan Chicken Liver Pate

 - ½ carrot

-- 3 pieces of dried porcini mushrooms, soaked in warm water and finely chopped
+- 3 pieces of dried porcini mushrooms, soaked in warm water to soften and finely chopped

 - 1 tablespoon of breadcrumbs